nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/API_MODULES.md

 # Using Modules in React

 Not everything in your React application has to be a component.
-You can create modules just like you did in Browserify that provide utilities for your application to use.
+You can create JavaScript modules just like you have been that provide utilities for your application to use.

 ## Setup